 Apocalypse's Celestial modifications granted him different and far greater abilities.
 His skin turned blue and his tissues were enhanced, granting him even greater super-human strength, durability, and endurance.
 He was given razor-sharp metal, retractable claws and wings.
 The wings could also shoot poison-tipped metal feathers.
 Warren has independent control over each and every feather.
 However, the wings were sometimes hard to command, especially when Warren felt strong emotions.

 After fully succumbing to the Archangel persona and embracing his role as Apocalypse's heir, Archangel's powers were greatly magnified.
-His new celestial powers allowed him to defeat X-Force single handedly and, most impressively, defeat the Phoenix-empowered Jean Grey of the Age of Apocalypse universe.
+His new celestial powers allowed him to defeat X-Force all by himself and, most impressively, defeat the Phoenix-empowered Jean Grey of the Age of Apocalypse universe.

 In this state, it is said that he is able to lift/press roughly 20 tons